 There are many benefits to having a strong brand.
-With Google Search Ads a higher brand affinity translates into higher click through rates on all your campaigns.
+With Google Search Ads a higher brand affinity translates into higher click-through rates on all your campaigns.

 Research by Wordstream revealed that people that see your ad and are familiar with your brand, are 2-3 times as likely to click on your ad vs your competitors.

-So the investments you make in brand awareness today might result in a much higher CTR in a couple months or years time.
+So the investments you make in brand awareness today might result in a much higher CTR in a couple of months or years time.